-Lousy reviews from critics have always influenced people to stay away from certain brands and businesses.
-But now that the internet has given anyone the ability to voice an opinion, the effect is much more pronounced: Nearly half of consumers (47%) say they would avoid using any business with less than a 4-star rating online.
+Poor reviews from critics have always influenced people to stay away from certain brands and businesses.
+But now that the internet has given anyone the ability to voice an opinion, the effect is much more pronounced: nearly half of consumers (47%) say they would avoid using any business with less than a 4-star rating online.
 The fact is, whether your business sells bathrobes or bank accounts, online reviews are an incredibly important digital expression of your customer experience — and they are shaping consumer expectations across the board.

 In the financial services and insurance industry, 80% of customers consider reviews extremely important to their purchase journey.
-American Banker calls this the "Amazon effect," suggesting that banks need to spend a lot more time thinking about their digital experience — and how that can impact their online reviews.
+American Banker calls this the "Amazon effect," suggesting that banks need to spend a lot more time thinking about their digital experience — and how that can affect their online reviews.
 When polled about the most important interaction in their purchase journey, our customers stated "a referral from a friend or family member," "talking to a financial professional," and "reading reviews online."
 What is profound is there is only a 2% difference between these different interactions.
-In fact, 31% of people go to 7+ places to fact check an organization, financial professionals or products when making an important financial decision.
+In fact, 31% of people go to 7+ places to fact check an organisation, financial professionals or products when making an important financial decision.

 Higher Rating = Higher Ranking

-To illustrate with an example: Let's look at one of the most competitive mortgage markets in the US: Denver, Colorado.
+To illustrate with an example: let's look at one of the most competitive mortgage markets in the US: Denver, Colorado.

 "During COVID, we've found that elevating the customer experience is more important than ever," explains David Arnett, VP of Marketing and Communications at Cherry Creek.
 Better customer experience, in turn, leads to more positive reviews — and therefore easier organic discovery on Google.
 "Reviews are an essential part of our business as they not only let us know the health of the borrower experience, but they also help our rankings on SEO and differentiate us from our competitors."